natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/pexpect.rst

     In [5]: ssh = pexpect.spawn('ssh cisco@192.168.100.1')

 After executing this line, connection is established.
 Now you must specify which line to expect.
 In this case, wait for password request:

 .. code:: python

     In [6]: ssh.expect('[Pp]assword')
     Out[6]: 0

-Note how line that pexpect expects is described:
-``[Pp]assword``.
-This is a regular expression that describes a *password* or *Password* string.
-That is, expect() method can be used to pass a regular expression as an argument.
+Note how line that pexpect expects is written as ``[Pp]assword``.
+This is a regex that describes a ``password`` or ``Password`` string.
+That is, ``expect`` method can be used to pass a regex as an argument.

-Method expect() returned number 0 as a result of the work.
+Method ``expect`` returned number 0 as a result of the work.
 This number indicates that a match has been found and that this element with index zero.
 Index appears here because you can transfer a list of strings.
 For example, you can transfer a list with two elements:

 .. code:: python